OpFocus Helps Marketing Pioneer Evariant Adopt New, Game-Changing Framework to Drive Sales & Increase Marketing ROI by 30%

 Evariant has a finite addressable market: several hundred U.S. hospital systems.
 Purchasing decisions for Evariant solutions are long and complex, with 20+ individuals making up the buying groups for each of the 3 primary solutions.
 Sales needs visibility into the key individuals and personas in each type of buying group (different by solution) as well as whether there is coverage and engagement with key individuals.
 But Mersdorf’s team didn’t have a framework for providing visibility to this information.

 In keeping with Mersdorf’s tenacity in pursuing innovative marketing techniques, she approached SiriusDecisions, a data-driven research and advisory group.
 She explained what Evariant needed and why SiriusDecisions’ existing Rearchitected Lead Waterfall framework, which was built around individuals, didn’t fit the bill.
+This is now called the B2B Revenue Waterfall.
 By happenstance—or perhaps owing to great minds thinking alike—it turns out what Mersdorf wanted was months away from being presented by SiriusDecisions.
 Eventually named the “Demand Unit Waterfall,” the new data framework helps B-to-B companies understand and engage buying groups.

 how Evariant elevated their marketing process